HWN Home Page

 To achieve mission goals, the HWN relies upon its members…experienced Net Control Operators.
 Some are seasoned ex-military and/or MARS operators.
 Others have gained their experience through public service roles.
 On average, there are 40 active members strategically located throughout the US, Canada, Mexico, Central America, and the Caribbean.
 To better assist those who speak Spanish only, HWN has a number of bilingual operators.

-- Disseminate the latest advisories issued by the National Hurricane Center.
+1. Disseminate the latest advisories issued by the National Hurricane Center in Miami, FL.
 We do so for marine interests, Caribbean Island and Central American nations, and other interests where public media is not readily available.

-- To obtain real-time ground-level weather conditions and initial damage assessments, from amateur radio operators in the affected area and relay that information to the forecasters at the National Hurricane Center by way of WX4NHC (the amateur radio station located at NHC).
+2. Obtain real-time ground-level weather conditions and initial damage assessments from amateur radio operators in the affected area and relay that information to the National Hurricane Center by way of WX4NHC, and when required, the Canadian Hurricane Centre.

-- To function as a backup communications link for the National Hurricane Center, National Weather Service Forecast Offices, the Canadian Hurricane Centre, Emergency Operations Centers, Emergency Management Agencies, Non-Governmental Organizations, and other vital interests.
-This can involve military relief operations in the protection of life and property before, during, and after a hurricane event.
+3. Function as a backup communication link for the National Hurricane Center, National Weather Service Forecast Offices, the Canadian Hurricane Centre, Emergency Operation Centers, Emergency Management Agencies, Non-Governmental Organizations, and other vital interests, which can involve military relief operations, involved in the protection of life and property before, during, and after a hurricane event.

 Along with the weather reports received often come reports on damaged roads, power outages, structural damage, phone and communications outages, and of course reports on casualties.
 These non-weather report items are usually relayed to other nets in operation on the 20, 40, and 80-meter amateur radio bands who are focusing on Health and Welfare, or by the crew at WX4NHC to the appropriate agencies that stay in touch with the National Hurricane Center.